Wendi-L/OpenFOAM_v2106-MUI_v1.2/OpenFOAM-v2106/README-MUI.md

+## OpenFOAM-v2106 with MUI-v1.2 README

+Author: Wendi Liu (wendi.liu@stfc.ac.uk) (derived from OpenFOAM MUI Patch by Stephen M. Longshaw)
+Date: 24/12/2021 (Merry Christmas!)

-The MUI coupling library* is integrated into this OpenFOAM installation (and can therefore be used in any application).
+The MUI coupling library (MUI v1.2)* is integrated into this OpenFOAM (v2106) installation (and can therefore be used in any application).

 General MUI coupling is achieved using the following new source files: